Hello, I'm Hanifa Akpe Okoli, LPC

 I changed my major to Social Work and found that I loved it.
 Social Work taught me all about how to work with people, and I love people.
 While in college, I interned and later worked for a 24 hour Crisis Intervention Shelter.
 After receiving my Bachelor's Degree in Social Work, I became a preschool teacher for two years- that was such a fun experience.

-When it was time for graduate school, I decided that I wanted to leave the social work route and pursue psychology.
+When I decided to pursue graduate school, I made the decision to leave the social work route and pursue psychology.
 I found that I was more interested in understanding what "made people tick" and using that information to help them resolve issues.
 I attended The Chicago School of Professional Psychology in Chicago, IL and received my Master's Degree in Clinical Psychology with a Counseling Specialization.
 I focused specifically on treatment for trauma as well as treatment for children and adolescents.

 For a number of years following graduate school, I practiced therapy for DCFS wards in Specialized Foster Care.
 When I decided that I wanted to focus more on the adult population, I moved into the private practice setting in Chicago.
 Here I worked with a diverse population of individual clients and couples before transitioning back to Atlanta in December 2019.
 I am excited about returning and look forward to meeting you and the work that we will achieve together.

-Hanifa is fully licensed to practice in both Illinois and Georgia.
+Hanifa is fully licensed to practice in Georgia.

 Anxiety, Depression, Trauma, Life Transitions/Adjustment, LGBTQ+, Grief and Loss, Anger Management, Issues of Identity, Relationship Issues, Couple's Counseling, Difficulty Managing Life Stressors